tlozoot/experigen/README.md

 Your results will accumulate on the database server you specified.

 Currently, there is only one database server available at http://db.phonologist.org/.
-You are welcome to use it.
+You are welcome to use it if you want to, so long as you don't hold us responsible for anything that might happen to your data.
+We offer this service for free and as is.

 * To download the results, use the `getresults.R` file (you'll want to install R if you don't have it already).